How to Pay Less Real Estate Commission

 In Canada, real estate agents can be less receptive to negotiating, particularly in hyper-competitive markets.

 Cris, a Vancouver resident, recently sold his home.
-Prior to listing the property, he called 10 realtors and asked each to lower his or her commission rate.
+Before listing the property, he called 10 realtors and asked each to lower his or her commission rate.

 Cris found that half of those asked immediately refused and, he recalls, “They were surprised I even bothered to ask.”

-Eventually, Cris was able to negotiate a 1% reduction in fees on the seller’s commission—for a $6,000 saving—but only because he agreed to let the listing agent also act as the buyer’s agent.
-(A practice that is now illegal, but was still allowed at the time.)
+Eventually, Cris negotiated a 1% reduction in fees on the seller’s commission — for a $6,000 saving — but only because he agreed to let the listing agent also act as the buyer’s agent.
+(A practice that is now illegal but was still allowed at the time.)
 Needless to say, this experience “forever left a bad taste in my mouth,” says Cris.

-A Boston study found that lowering commissions to 2% had a negligible impact on both sale price and the time-on-the-market—even though the seller could save $10,000 or more in commissions.
+A Boston study found that lowering commissions to 2% had a negligible impact on both the sale price and the time on the market — even though the seller could save $10,000 or more in commissions.

 #2: Consider a Flat-Rate MLS Brokerage